Akalu/akalu/README.md

 Computer Science always was a source of genuine inspiration for me.

-It started off just an interest to Computational Physics at University's time and aspects of passion grew around the years of studying and efforts put into developing this curiosity.
+It started off just an interest to Computational Physics during my University years and aspects of passion grew around the years of studying and efforts put into developing this curiosity.
 Now interest to Computer Science has become almost a part of my personality and currently studying is part of my daily routine, everyday life.

 I know half a dozen programming languages (among them all the major ones - Java, JavaScript and Python) and am very into all technical stuff, from functional programming languages till system design.